BIOLASE® Dental Lasers in Pasadena, TX

 With Dr. Covell, this isn’t a problem.
 Before adding the BIOLASE platform to our practice, Dr. Covell thoroughly researched the data and outcomes.
 He also has received extensive training on all three systems of the BIOLASE Waterlase platform.
 In fact, the precision of the laser energy is actually safer than that of a scalpel.
 Also, considering the decreased bleeding and lack of a need for sutures, the risks of infection are dramatically lower when using the BIOLASE laser.

-Contact us to learn more about BIOLASE® Dental Lasers
+Contact us to learn more about BIOLASE® Dental Lasers in Pasadena, TX

 Questions & Comments